 Mental health is a major issue in the refugee community.
 Volunteers run day-centres providing services designed to encourage mental stability and development / Chios, Greece /

-Subhi has sought refuge in Greece for a year and four months.
-Every day for the last six months he has prepared meals at the Chios People's Kitchen, that are then distributed to refugee children at various centres.
+Subhi / Refugee / Syria / Former law student / Volunteer cook for unaccompanied minors / Chios, Greece /Subhi / Former law student from Syria / Chios, Greece /Subhi has sought refuge in Greece for a year and four months.
+Every day for the last six months he has prepared meals at the Chios People's Kitchen, that are then distributed to centres housing unaccompanied minors who are seeking refuge in Chios, Greece.
 The number varies.
-These days it's sixty kids, some of whom are unaccompanied.
-When the war started, Subhi was in this third year of law school in Syria.
+At the time of this photo, he was preparing meals for 60 minors.
+When the war started, Subhi was in his third year of law school in Syria.

 At one of the day-centres, The Hero Centre, Sajad from Iran is over the moon having been able to get in touch with his mother for Eid.

-There is a real tension that exists in Greece, born out of the dual goals of maintaining their tourism industry in an economy that was already under strain prior to the refugee crisis, and accommodating those seeking refuge in Europe by the thousands.
-The small fishing village of Skala, Lesvos is a popular destination for tourists.
+Humanitarian efforts coexist with tourism.
+With that there is tension as well and warmth between communities.
+We witnessed both / Skala, Lesvos /There is a real tension that exists in Greece, born out of the dual goals of maintaining their tourism industry in a strained economy and accommodating those seeking refuge in Europe by the thousands / Skala, Lesvos /is a popular destination for tourists.
 It has also become a popular landing point for those coming over from Turkey.
 We witnessed this tension in Skala but we also witnessed the extreme warmth that can exist between the two communities.